ElectroOptical Innovations Consulting

 Solid Immersion Microscopy.
 This work was one of

 the first applications of modern signal processing to optical

 microscopy, and led to what may have been the first invention of

-microscopy after I moved to IBM Yorktown to work in the
+microscopy.
+After grad school, I moved to IBM Yorktown to work in the